ballista-compute/website/jekyll-content/_posts/2021-01-31-this-week-in-ballista-3.md

   primarily intended for local development testing.
 - Standalone Mode: Executors connect to the scheduler process
 - Etcd Mode: Executors connect to the scheduler process and the scheduler uses etcd for discover
-- Kubernetes Mode: Executors connect to the scheduler process and the scheduler uses Kubernetes for discover

 Thanks `@edrevo` for taking the lead on this work.